4d/docs/docs/FormEditor/createStylesheet.md

 At runtime, 4D automatically prioritizes style sheets in the following order:

-1. The 4D form will first load the default CSS file in "/SOURCES".
+1. The 4D form will first load the default CSS file "/SOURCES/styleSheets.css".
-2. It will then load the CSS file for the current platform in "/SOURCES" .
+2. It will then load the CSS file for the current platform "/SOURCES/styleSheets\_mac.css" or "/SOURCES/styleSheets_windows.css".
 3. If it exists, it will then load a specific CSS file defined in the JSON form:

 	*	a file for both platforms: